AlexanderSwain/Slang.Net/README.md

 ## Contributing

+As an early-stage project, we welcome community contributions to help Slang.Net grow.
 Found a bug or want to contribute?
 Visit our [GitHub repository](https://github.com/your-repo/Slang.Net) to:

 - Report issues
 - Submit pull requests
 - Request new features
 - View the source code
+- Join discussions about future development

+We especially welcome contributions in these areas:
+- Cross-platform support
+- Performance improvements
+- Documentation and examples
+- Test coverage

 ## License

-This project is licensed under the same liscense as it's parent project: SPDX-License-Identifier: Apache-2.0 WITH LLVM-exception.
+This project is licensed under the same liscense as the project it is wrapping: Apache-2.0 WITH LLVM-exception.
 See the LICENSE file for details.

 ## Additional Resources